kubernetes-retired/heapster/docs/influxdb.md

 Grafana is set up to auto-populate nodes and pods using templates.

-**Chronograf**

-Once you login to Chronograf, add a datasource for InfluxDB.
-The host will be `influxdb` and port will be `8086`

 **InfluxDB**

 Take a look at the [storage schema](storage-schema.md) to understand how metrics are stored in InfluxDB.

-Grafana is set up to auto-populate nodes and pods using templates.

 ## Troubleshooting guide
 1. If the Grafana service is not accessible, chances are it might not be running.
 Use `kubectl.sh` to verify that the `heapster` and `influxdb & grafana` pods are alive.